Jiinwon/ASK1_IC50/step2_advanced_jinwon/README.md

 3. **ATP-competitive inhibition through the hinge region**
 4. **SCF Fbxo21 ubiquitin ligase modulation**

+The training script now builds the dataset directly from the raw CAS, ChEMBL and PubChem files located in `data/`.
+For each source the SMILES strings and pIC50 values are extracted and merged into a single `raw_input.csv`.
+Canonical SMILES are generated, duplicates are removed and the result is saved as `processed_input.csv`.
+The data is then split into `processed_train.csv` and `processed_val.csv` for model training.
+Histograms of all four datasets and of the test-set predictions are written to `results/`.

-The pipeline now follows the data loading procedure from the baseline notebook found in `step1_baseline/`.
-ChEMBL and PubChem data are loaded and merged as in the notebook before standardization.
-Morgan fingerprints, MACCS keys, physicochemical descriptors and heuristic mechanism flags are computed.
-Optionally, docking scores (e.g. Gibbs free energy from AutoDock Vina or Schrödinger) can be added when the required tools are installed.
+Morgan fingerprints, MACCS keys, physicochemical descriptors and the mechanism flags are computed on the processed training data.
+Optionally, docking scores and complex-structure descriptors can be appended when the required tools are installed.
 An XGBoost regressor trains on these features and reports a validation RMSE.
-When `ensemble_size` in `config/hyperparams.yaml` is greater than 1, multiple models are bootstrapped and averaged to provide a mean prediction with a per-compound standard deviation.
-After training, predictions for `data/test.csv` are saved to `submissions/advanced_jinwon_submission.csv`.
+When `use_complex_features` is set in `config/hyperparams.yaml`, simple descriptors summarising ASK1 protein–protein complex interfaces are included.
+After training, predictions for `data/test.csv` are written to the dated subdirectory under `submissions/`.
 A lightweight neural network alternative is available in `src/train/train_mlp_ensemble.py`.
 It trains an ensemble of `MLPRegressor` models and writes predictions to `submission/DATE/submission_TIME.csv`.